AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-validate.md

 # Validate that data is flowing to Customer Journey Analytics

 >[!NOTE]
 >
->This documentation should be used after completing the [Adobe Analytics to Customer Journey Analytics upgrade questionnaire](https://gigazelle.github.io/cja-ttv/).
+>Follow the steps on this page only after you complete all previous upgrade steps.
+You can follow the [recommended upgrade steps](/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md#recommended-upgrade-steps-for-most-organizations), or you can follow the upgrade steps that were dynamically generated for your organization with the [Adobe Analytics to Customer Journey Analytics upgrade questionnaire](https://gigazelle.github.io/cja-ttv/).
 >
->Follow the steps on this page only after you complete all previous steps that were dynamically generated for your organization.
->
->After you complete the steps on this page, continue following the upgrade steps that were dynamically generated for your organization from the [Adobe Analytics to Customer Journey Analytics upgrade questionnaire](https://gigazelle.github.io/cja-ttv/).
+>After you complete the steps on this page, continue following the recommended or dynamically generated upgrade steps.

 You can validate that the connection is active and that data is flowing to the data views in Customer Journey Analytics.